 This is essential both to fantasy's continuing relevance to a modern readership, and to its ability to reflect a better world to which we can aspire.

-I'll be back on Monday.
 The comments section is open, so please do share your thoughts.

 This article previously appeared in Ind'Tale Magazine.

 If you’ve enjoyed this article, you might like to subscribe to my blog.

 If you’ve enjoyed this article, you might be interested reading in my review of Empire of Sand by Tasha Suri.

 Or you might like to take a look at my review of Tyrant’s Blood by Fiona McIntosh.

 If you fancy something different, you might like to take a chance on my article about six costume dramas Netflix should produce.

 Thank you for reading my reviews and articles today.
 If you’ve enjoyed them, please consider supporting John C Adams Reviews by making a donation via PayPal.
 Just go to the home page to use the PayPal Donate button.